Should I Leave Effects On When Exporting Multitracks For Mixing?

 Would this part still make sense without the effects?

-If not, print it wet.
-You don’t need to include a dry version unless you’re unsure or want to give the mixer an extra option.
+If the answer is no, print it wet.
+You don’t need to include a dry version unless you’re unsure, or you want to give the mixer an extra safety option.

 Drums